-[[caption-width-right:300:Right now, "Happy" is just his name.]]
+[[caption-width-right:300:Right now, "Happy" is only his name.]]

-* After the chase and death of the Queen, the soundtrack skips to what seems like complete and total silence for a full minute; after the musical chaos of the previous scene it's the cinematic equivalent of a punch in the gut.
+* After the chase and death of the Queen, the soundtrack skips to what seems like complete and total silence (save for sound effects) for a full minute; after the musical chaos of the scene up to that point, it's the cinematic equivalent of a punch in the gut.
 The effect actually carries over into the funeral scene after the dwarfs return home to find Snow White dead even though there's actually very soft organ music playing in the background.

 ** Grumpy can't even bear to ''look'' at her after all the crap he gave her.
 He ''had'' to have been wallowing in guilt over their vitriol throughout the majority of Snow White's stay.
 After a few seconds, he just completely breaks down sobbing.

 ** There are stories of how ''Snow White'' was allegedly the first animated anything to make an audience cry at the premiere.
 After months prior to the release of people calling the movie "Disney's Folly," saying that an hour and a half of color/animation would drive people mad, etc., a bunch of grown celebrities/film industry members broke down over the sight of a dead cartoon character.
-Seeing Dopey sob into Doc's shoulder probably didn't help...

 ** This scene was influenced by [[http://en.wikipedia.org/wiki/File:Giotto_-_Scrovegni_-_-36-_-_Lamentation_%28The_Mourning_of_Christ%29.jpg Giotto's fresco, The Lamentation.]]